dirkhusemann/rezzme/README.txt

 * `welcome` for the `-loginpage` parameter
 * `economy` for the `-helperuri` parameter

-the IBM version of the rezzme launcher in addition requires
+in addition the launcher will check for the 'authenticator' key:

 * `authenticator`

-to be present and will obtain the avatar name and avatar password via the authenticator URI after authenticating via Lotus3D collaboration layer.
+if it is present, rezzme will obtain the avatar name and avatar password via the authenticator URI.